UroojFatima1/PyCoders-TechTrends/README.md

 **How It Works**

 Tech Trends seamlessly combines data scraping, skill analysis, and website development to provide you with a comprehensive view of the job market in Pakistan.
-Here's how our new features are integrated into the system:
+Here's how our system works:

 **1. Data Scraping Using Scraping Bee's SDK (Python)**

-Data from LinkedIn job postings in Pakistan is collected using APIMATIC's Scrapping Bee SDK, while it is meticulously categorized by city, seniority level, and posting month, ensuring that our platform delivers specific and timely insights.
+Data from LinkedIn job postings in Pakistan is collected using APIMATIC's Scrapping Bee SDK.
+At the same time, it is meticulously categorized by city, seniority level, and posting month, ensuring that our platform delivers specific and timely insights.

 **2. Skill Analysis with OpenAI API**

-The job descriptions collected are sent to the OpenAI API for skill analysis, which is then used to create detailed insights into skill requirements for each job posting.
+The job descriptions collected are sent to the OpenAI API for skill analysis, then used to create detailed insights into skill requirements for each job posting.

 **3. Web Development with EJS and Node.js**